mickem/nscp-docs/reference/client/NSCAServer.rst

         **PASSWORD**

-        | Password to use parent for this key is found under: /settings/default this is marked as advanced in favor of the parent.
+        | Password used to authenticate against server parent for this key is found under: /settings/default this is marked as advanced in favor of the parent.

         **Advanced** (means it is not commonly used)